-Stone, a Republican, was the representative for Massachusetts's 7th congressional district from 1885 to 1887.
+Stone was the representative for Massachusetts’s 7th congressional district and was a Republican.
+He served from 1885 to 1887.

 From Dec 1881 to Mar 1887, Stone missed 306 of 989 roll call votes, which is 30.9%.
 This is on par with the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.